 - If you have waste material from a production line, consider how this could be used elsewhere.

-- Review other vehicles such as forklifts, golf buggies and diggers – there are electric versions of all of these, and running costs are much lower than fossil fuel versions.
+- Review other vehicles such as forklifts, line painters, golf buggies, mowers and diggers – there are electric versions of all of these, and running costs and carbon emissions are much lower than fossil fuel versions.

 - Read more about Common Misconceptions about electric vehicles